connervieira/Predator/docs/USAGE.md

 ## Operation

-This section describes how each Predator mode works after the intial start-up.
+This section describes how each Predator mode works after the initial start-up.

 ### Management Mode
 - Unlike the other modes, the management mode revolves entirely around user menus.